 "Groundhog Day" Loop: The "Time Skips" of the new chapter "The Answer" in Persona 3: FES.
 Also one of the popular fandom interpretations of the New Game+ mechanic.

 Guide Dang It: Maxing out all social links in one go for Orpheus Telos.
-Made slightly easier and slightly harder for the female protagonist's route as more social links are available at night but she has two links which have a set time frame to max out.
+Made slightly easier and slightly harder for the female protagonist's route as more social links are available at night but she has two links (Shinjiro and Ryoji) which have a set time frame (one month for both) to max out.

 The female protagonist's few romantic social links can be difficult to turn in that direction, especially in comparison to the male protagonist's automatic romances.
 Though Shinjiro's is often cited because one would not usually spend time with a social link after raising it to maximum, Akihiko deserves a mention because he requires multiple flags, and a single mistake will keep them friends only.
 For even more fun, it's possible to completely break that social link altogether.